- 4 Minutes to read

 The additional fields are depicted in this table:

-Enabling Oracle CDC in Rivery
+Working with Oracle CDC in Rivery

 Rivery integrates seamlessly with Oracle CDC by leveraging CDC capabilities provided by Oracle Database.
 Rivery's CDC integration enables users to set up data replication tasks that capture and propagate real-time changes from Oracle Database to their desired data Targets.